trl-bartlett/trl-bartlett/README.md

-# hi. im thomas bartlett
+# hi, im thomas bartlett.

 some things to know about me: